vidardb/Benchmark/README.md

     - For Others:

-        You can follow the [Building libpgxx](https://github.com/jtv/libpqxx#building-libpqxx) to install.
+        You can follow the [Building libpqxx](https://github.com/jtv/libpqxx#building-libpqxx) to install.

+2. Install [VidarDB Engine](https://github.com/vidardb/vidardb#building) static library which is needed for the benchmark tools.

-2. Build all benchmark tools in the root directory of the repo:
+3. Build all benchmark tools in the root directory of the repo:

     ```shell
     make all